-Injuries or illnesses alleged to be caused by third parties
+Injuries or illnesses alleged to be caused by other parties

-If you obtain a judgment or settlement from or on behalf of a third party who allegedly caused an injury or illness for which you received covered Services, you must reimburse us to the maximum extent allowed under California Civil Code Section 3040.
-Note: This "Injuries or illnesses alleged to be caused by third parties" section does not affect your obligation to pay your Cost Share for these Services.
+If you obtain a judgment or settlement from or on behalf of another party who allegedly caused an injury or illness for which you received covered Services, you must reimburse us to the maximum extent allowed under California Civil Code Section 3040.
+The reimbursement due to us is not limited by or subject to the Plan Out-of-Pocket Maximum.
+Note: This "Injuries or illnesses alleged to be caused by other parties" section does not affect your obligation to pay your Cost Share for these Services.

-To the extent permitted or required by law, we have the option of becoming subrogated to all claims, causes of action, and other rights you may have against a third party or an insurer, government program, or other source of coverage for monetary damages, compensation, or indemnification on account of the injury or illness allegedly caused by the third party.
+To the extent permitted or required by law, we have the option of becoming subrogated to all claims, causes of action, and other rights you may have against another party or an insurer, government program, or other source of coverage for monetary damages, compensation, or indemnification on account of the injury or illness allegedly caused by the other party.
 We will be so subrogated as of the time we mail or deliver a written notice of our exercise of this option to you or your attorney.

-To secure our rights, we will have a lien on the proceeds of any judgment or settlement you or we obtain against a third party.
+To secure our rights, we will have a lien on the proceeds of any judgment or settlement you or we obtain against another party.
 The proceeds of any judgment or settlement that you or we obtain shall first be applied to satisfy our lien, regardless of whether the total amount of the proceeds is less than the actual losses and damages you incurred.

-Within 30 days after submitting or filing a claim or legal action against a third party, you must send written notice of the claim or legal action to:
+Within 30 days after submitting or filing a claim or legal action against another party, you must send written notice of the claim or legal action to:

-Equian Kaiser Permanente - Northern California Region Subrogation Mailbox P.O.
+Kaiser Permanente - Northern California Region Subrogation Mailbox

+P.O.
 Box 36380 Louisville, KY 40233 Fax: 1-502-214-1137

-In order for us to determine the existence of any rights we may have and to satisfy those rights, you must complete and send us all consents, releases, authorizations, assignments, and other documents, including lien forms directing your attorney, the third party, and the third party's liability insurer to pay us directly.
+In order for us to determine the existence of any rights we may have and to satisfy those rights, you must complete and send us all consents, releases, authorizations, assignments, and other documents, including lien forms directing your attorney, the other party, and the other party's liability insurer to pay us directly.
 You may not agree to waive, release, or reduce our rights under this provision without our prior, written consent.

-If your estate, parent, guardian, or conservator asserts a claim against a third party based on your injury or illness, your estate, parent, guardian, or conservator and any settlement or judgment recovered by the estate, parent, guardian, or conservator shall be subject to our liens and other rights to the same extent as if you had asserted the claim against the third party.
+If your estate, parent, guardian, or conservator asserts a claim against another party based on your injury or illness, your estate, parent, guardian, or conservator and any settlement or judgment recovered by the estate, parent, guardian, or conservator shall be subject to our liens and other rights to the same extent as if you had asserted the claim against the other party.
 We may assign our rights to enforce our liens and other rights.